Wildflowers and waterfalls in Resolute Meadows

 There is no recipe to follow.
 This makes the process appear daunting at first and harder for established businesses to make the leap.
 At the same time, it seems to be a more natural approach for most adventure companies we have worked with.

-These are the elements we bring together to create the adventure.
-This is not about a list of things that must be included, but rather about asking ourselves a series of questions to determine which options will best work together.
+This brings together the elements we consider when crafting an adventure.
+It’s not a list of things that must be included but rather a series of questions we ask ourselves.

 Defining the journey requires empathy.
 We need to look at the adventure from the guests’ perspective, considering what they want rather than what we want them to do.

-At its core, adventure is about sharing moments.
-For this to happen, we need to ensure that we have the right activity, challenge level and setting for our adventure.
-Once this is in place we can focus on the type of moments we want to create, whether they are goosebump, aha, pride or connection moments.
+For this to happen, we need to ensure that we have the right activities for our adventure.
+Once this is in place we can focus on the type of moments we want to create, whether they are goosebumps, aha, pride or connection moments.

-The stories we share help give those moments meaning and create stronger connections.
-We use the word story loosely, referring to communication that is designed to interest, entertain or teach.
-Stories have the power to draw us in, creating an emotional connection with the facts presented.
+The stories we share help give those moments meaning and provide context for the adventure.
+We use the word story loosely, referring to communication that has the power to draw us in, creating an emotional connection with the facts presented.